gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

   - The doable way is to load the delta data from SAP standard CDSViews.
   [HowTo](https://community.sap.com/t5/enterprise-resource-planning-blogs-by-sap/cds-based-data-extraction-part-ii-delta-handling/ba-p/13425761)

-  - We need to rebuild the DataSphere **VIEWs** on top of SAP standard CDSViews structures.
-When we want to make enhancements, we need to create the custom CDSViews by referring to (copying) the SAP standard ones.
+  - We need to rebuild the DataSphere **VIEWs** on top of SAP standard CDSViews.
+When we want to make enhancements(to the CDSViews), we need to create the custom CDSViews by referring to the SAP standard ones.

 - BW SAPI Extractor
   - There are no BW contents in Datasphere.